ahupowerdns/corona-science/corona-science.md

    disease.
  * Why is COVID-19 so lethal in Italy? (appears to be lots of infections among very old people, and by now (10th of March) an overwhelmed healthcare system)
+ * Why is COVID-19 so lethal in The Netherlands?
+Why does The Netherlands have 200 people in intensive care whereas Austria, with slightly fewer people testing positive, has 17?
+(20th of March)
  * Pure speculation: Hypertension is a major major risk factor for dying from COVID-19.
 COVID-19 uses the ACE2 receptor for entry into cells.
 Common high blood pressure medications increase expression of ACE2 mRNA.
 Here is some [speculation in a BMJ response letter](https://www.bmj.com/content/368/bmj.m810/rr-2) on if these medicines could possibly make things worse for users.
 Very speculative.